He was homeless and needed a place to stay. I offered my office. He could stay there until he found a permanent residence.

 Over the years Ted lived as a parasite in the homes of, perhaps, dozens of gullible hosts.

 • The fifth scam

 I thought I was a good Christian and a faithful friend.
+I was not only helping a friend in need; I was vicariously helping Jesus.
 In reality I was a sap; a sucker for a psychopath.

 How stupid could I be?
 Unbelievably stupid.
 I was convinced Aunt Bee was a real person.